shahzeb-jadoon/Voice-Assistant-Project/Mycroft-Precise/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ```

 If you create your wake-word model just using these initially collected recordings of the wake-word, your voice assistant will wake up on everything since it does not recognize any not-wake-words (which would basically be everything else - words it shouldn't wake up on).
-In order to reduce false activations, you need to to either record words and sentences that resemble in sound to your wake-word (thisstep has more potency since the audio that you record sounds similar to the wake-word and drastically reduces false activations), or you can get a random set of sounds and train your model on it.
+In order to reduce false activations, you need to to either record words and sentences that resemble in sound to your wake-word, or you can get a random set of sounds and train your model on it.
 The downside of obtaining a large audio dataset is that your wake-word might be within one of the audio files and might get listed as a not-wake-word (but in my experience it is highly unlikely if you have a wake-word that is not used within normal conversation).

 #### a.
 Recording Not-Wake-Words: